dmp1ce/daveparrish.net/projects.markdown

 date: 2018-08-20 15:37:43
 ---

-To support me with my projects and see updates for my more recent projects please see [my Patreon page](https://www.patreon.com/dmp1ce).
+To support me with my projects and see updates for my more recent projects please visit [my Patreon page](https://www.patreon.com/dmp1ce).

 ## Contracts, a Redmine plugin